 Please donate to help us do our work!

-Weʼre raising £50,000 to help us assert the right of lesbians, bisexuals and gay men to define themselves in terms of same-sex sexual orientation.
+Weʼre raising £50,000 to help us assert the right of lesbians, bisexuals and gay men to define ourselves in terms of same-sex sexual orientation.
 Gender is merely a social construct.

 Thank you to every single one of you who has donated so far.
 Your contributions have already helped us to highlight our aims and nudge the argument in our direction despite the huge forces arrayed against us.